The advent of Information and Communication Technology has changed the perception of cities along with urban design.

 This evolution of the organisation and the economical structure has had a major impact on the cities.
 Parker has broken down the impact of ICT on three broad areas- first, based on the impact on the physical cities, second, on the urban designing, and finally, how ‘urban’ is perceived in the cyber space.

-The impact on physical city, the first broad area, is visible clearly from the present condition of the shopping malls.
-With the rise in the electronic retail options, the decline in the social relevance of malls as both the shopping and a public space is lost.
+The impact on the physical city, the first broad area, is visible clearly from the present condition of the shopping malls.
+With the rise in the electronic retail options, the decline in the social relevance of malls as both the shopping and public space is lost.
 The easy delivery services and low storage cost has worked in favour of both the buyer and the sellers.
 The impact doesn’t stop at economic factors though.
 The virtual world has also affected the relevance of city spaces.
-For instance, the once thriving fan clubs keeping the cafes in the city alive have all shifted to online forums.
-It is an outcome of these changes that has eventually penetrated into the current urban designing and planning.
+For instance, the once-thriving fan clubs keeping the cafes in the city alive have all shifted to online forums.
+It is an outcome of these changes that have eventually penetrated into the current urban designing and planning.

-Urban designing is an outcome of the city spaces and resources within the city.
+Urban design is an outcome of the city spaces and resources within the city.
 The nature of the key economic sector plays a vital role in designing how the public infrastructure is designed.
-For instance, in the case of Bangalore, the IT capital of India, there are various Tech Parks across the city serving to the needs of the booming IT sector.
+For instance, in the case of Bangalore, the IT capital of India, there are various Tech Parks across the city serving the needs of the booming IT sector.
 In other major cities like Mumbai, the financial capital, the expansion is based on the commercial complexes that house various head offices.

 This interaction between city spaces and the virtual world is not one sided.
 As much as the virtual world has modified the perception of cities, the current urban theories and imagination also tend to seep into the virtual world.
 A common claim with the rise in ICT was of a decline in traditional dense cities.
 However, as also mentioned by Simon Parker, the rise in ICT is concentrated within the dense metropolis more than the rural ends.
-Hence, the proliferation of ICT is still reliant on the tradition features of a city like agglomeration economies, and highly integrated networks.
+Hence, the proliferation of ICT is still reliant on the traditional features of a city like agglomeration economies, and highly integrated networks.

 It is therefore evident that the rise in ICT might change the idea of a city from being a cluttered space covered with smoke from the nearby industrial belt to a set of residential and corporate structures relying on ICT to make the city work.